kudashevs/php-8-new-features/README.md

 ### Stringable interface
 Since PHP 8 any class which implements a __toString() method implements the Stringable interface automatically.
-It allows us easier type-hint types for functions and methods that can accept/return strings.
+It allows us to type-hint easily types for functions and methods that can accept/return strings.

 Additional information:
 - it can be found in get_declared_interfaces() return value